A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Principal unitary series

 \subsection{Canonical basis}

-The advantage of the $SU(2)$-realisation is that we already know interesting function over $SU(2)$, namely the coefficients of the Wigner matrix $D^j_{pq}$.
-Are they elements of $\mathcal{D}^{(p,k)}[u]$?
-They are indeed, provided they satisfy the covariance property \ref{covariance property}.
+The advantage of the \SU-realisation is that we already know interesting functions over \SU, namely the coefficients of the Wigner matrix $D^j_{mn}$.
+Indeed, they are elements of $\mathcal{D}^{(p,k)}[u]$, provided that they satisfy the covariance property \eqref{eq:covariance property}.
 We compute easily